MatiPl01/react-native-smart-graph/docs/pages/placement/index.md

 ```

 > [!NOTE]
 > You can use the `UndirectedGraphComponent` instead of the `DirectedGraphComponent`.
-All strategies are supported undirected and directed graphs but the visual result might be different in some strategies.
+All strategies support undirected and directed graphs but the visual result might be different in some strategies dependent on connections of the vertices.

 ## Available placement strategies